-When David Fitzdale, rookie NBA coach and in charge of Mike Conley’s immediate career, defended Conley to the media after Game 2 in San Antonio and said Conley has class and never gets calls, he was right.
+When David Fizdale, the rookie NBA coach who used to be in charge of Mike Conley’s immediate career, defended Conley to the media after a playoff game in San Antonio and said Conley had class and never gets calls, he was right.
 Conley is a quiet and underrated player charged with a herculean task: pull the Grizzlies into the second round.
 Beat the Spurs when the Spurs had a 10 game winning streak against the Grizzlies in the post-season.
-Beating the Spurs wasn’t as easy as it sounded.
-The Grizzlies hadn’t beaten the Spurs in the postseason in six years.
+In a life isn’t fair way, Conley has always been an outsider.

-In a way, it seems unfair to dissect Conley’s game.
+It seems unfair to dissect Conley’s game.
 In and of itself, it is not one that collectively changes the Grizzlies game plan ala a Chris Paul.
 But Conley is that necessary piece.
-The Grizz are in the playoffs because Conley is the point guard who does what needs to be done.
+The Grizz were in the playoffs in 2016-17 because Conley is the point guard who does what needs to be done.
 No complaining.
 No diva act.
 No whining.
 He takes the team on his shoulders despite the deficits.
-In the regular season, the Grizzlies were 27th in fast break points, 29th in points scored, 30th in field goal percentage, 17th in 3-point percentage, 22nd in assists, 27th in defensive rebounding.
-That’s not on Conley.
-That’s the front office and player personnel moves.

-In the playoffs, against the Spurs, numbers will not define Conley and no one really cares if he legitimizes his contract as a great player since he made history with all those zeroes.
+As for Conley’s career, numbers will not define him.
 Great players lead their teams to conference finals.
 That is how Conley will be judged, on leadership principles and making his teammates rise to the occasion.
 But it is not why he is important.

-No one is kidding themselves here.
-Mike Conley is not Chris Paul, Steph Curry or Russell Westbrook.
+Despite his injury evidence, there is no reason to write the Mike Conley epilogue.
+Yet, Mike Conley is not Chris Paul, Steph Curry or Russell Westbrook, and he will never be, as far as his NBA game goes.
 But he will forever be compared to them because of his paycheck.
 Regardless of what his bankers say, it is too simplistic to judge Conley because he has a fat contract when the other top tier point guards have elite stars around them, experienced coaching and high powered offenses.
-Conley has to deal with the Spurs.
-They don’t.